snidarian/K-R/README.md

 Additionally some files included in this repo are for future reference and efficient clarification on the capabilities of various header files.

+Exercises completed and included in repo:
+1.
+2.